-The walls and ceilings in the food preparation area should be clean and the walls should be smooth, light-colored, non-absorbent and should be easy to clean.
-The walls should be properly painted and there should be no paints flaking from the walls.
+The walls and ceilings in the food preparation area should be clean, and the walls should be smooth, light-coloured, non-absorbent and should be easy to clean.
+The walls should be painted neatly and properly, and there should be no paints flaking from the walls.
 The windows in these rooms should be covered with wire mesh and shatterproof glasses.
 The doors should have tight air filters or air curtains so that dust particles do not enter the room.
 The ceiling should be kept clean with no wire or electrical fittings hanging from it.
-Proper hand washing areas should be provided along with covered garbage bins in the food preparation area so that the food does not get infected by the germs.
+Proper handwashing areas should be provided along with covered garbage bins in the food preparation area so that the food does not get infected by the germs.
 Spraying of insecticides during food preparation should be strictly prohibited from these premises.

 Handling of Food